 This article, though primarily intended for DSLR users, would be just as useful for any digital camera user with a built-in flash.
 I will mark out the sections (if any) that are inapplicable for Point & Shoot users.
 This article deals with the right use of a built-in pop-up flash, the kind that all professional photographers would tell you not to use.
 Because?
-This is a flash that is direct on the face, produce harsh light and you have little control over how it fires except for a few limited options.
+This is a flash that is directly on the face, produces harsh light, and you have little control over how it fires except for a few limited options.

 Rear Curtain Sync